Skip to content

 Field

-field maps a field (or column) of the data to the visual channel.
-The field property specifies the data type, which is one of: "quantitative", "nominal", or "ordinal".
+field maps a field (or column) of the data to a visual channel.

 {